Redundant TCP transport paths for AVD & Windows 365

 Conclusion

-This preview marks an important step forward.
-RDP Multipath started with redundant UDP paths in 2025, and now in 2026 it adds redundant TCP transports.
+This release marks an important step forward.
+RDP Multipath started with redundant UDP paths in 2025, and now (July 2026) it adds redundant TCP transports that are generally available for AVD and W365.
 For environments where UDP isn’t always available, this is a meaningful improvement in session resiliency and user experience.

-The work for administrators stays mostly the same: keep clients updated, enable Shortpath, allow UDP, configure correct egress, and opt into the Validation ring for this preview.
+The administrative steps remain largely the same: keep clients updated, enable Shortpath, allow UDP, and configure correct egress.
+No validation‑ring opt‑in is required for AVD or W365 now.
 When you do, your users, especially those behind restrictive networks, will notice the difference.